catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 <img src="images/sde-help-page.png" height="60%" width="60%" />

 This dynamic help page provides the submodel informations of selected use case in the home page.
 If no use case selected, it will show all available submodels.
 User can see the the order of the fields and details of each field by hovering the info icon in each row.
 User can download the sample csv and csv template for any submodels as well from this page.
+User can use quick link to navigate on any sub model.

 # **Consumer**